-The objectives of this CEPS are to:
+The objectives of this CEPS were to:

-- Confirm that Council have considered the community and stakeholder feedback in consultation undertaken in CMP Stages 1 and 2 and have progressed the suggestions made in these earlier stages. - Increase community awareness of the CMP and facilitate feedback and submission of ideas and concerns about acceptable risk and around how the coast in their local area should be managed in the future. - Inform the key stakeholders and the community about the coastal hazard mapping, particularly affected landholders. - Seek feedback on potential coastal management options. - Identify and report on the preferred coastal management options for inclusion as actions in the CMP, and in doing so, clarify the roles and responsibilities for implementation of the CMP over the next 10 years.
+- Provide confirmation that Council have considered the community and stakeholder feedback in consultation undertaken in CMP Stages 1 and 2 and progressed suggestions made in these earlier stages; - Increase community awareness of the CMP and facilitate feedback and submission of ideas and concerns about acceptable risk and around how the coast in their local area should be managed in the future; - Inform the key stakeholders and the community about coastal hazard mapping, particularly affected landholders; - Seek feedback on potential coastal management options; and - Through the process of undertaking the engagement, identify and report on the preferred coastal management options for inclusion as actions in the CMP, and in doing so, clarify the roles and responsibilities for implementation of the CMP over the next 10 years.

-The commitment made in this CEPS regarding Stages 3 and 4 of the CMP (in particular the management options and the evaluation process) is that it will:
+The commitment made in this CEPS regarding Stages 3 and 4 of the CMP (in particular the management options and the evaluation process) is that it would:

-- Raise awareness of the strategic and staged approach to management of coastal issues. - Ensure the community have had an opportunity to inform how the coast is managed in the future for their local area. - Provide Council with early feedback about coastal management actions that are acceptable and of a high priority to local communities and the broader population of the LGA and visitors to Port Stephens. - Clarify the agency roles and public authority position on coastal management actions that require a collaborative effort, for instance around compliance issues and prioritisation of public access and recreational amenity. - Help identify communities or groups requiring more targeted engagement or a different engagement approach to facilitate conversations and gain feedback on coastal hazards, management options and legal implications. - Ensure that the approach to evaluating the management options (i.e. the feasibility, viability (cost-benefit) and acceptability assessments) is transparent and well-communicated. - Build on previous consultation undertaken over 2019-2022 during previous stages of the CMP and ensure that the community feels that their previous feedback was heard.
+- Raise awareness of the strategic and staged approach to management of coastal issues; - Ensure the community have had an opportunity to inform how the coast is managed in the future for their local area; - Provide Council with early feedback about coastal management actions that are acceptable and of a high priority to local communities and the broader population of the LGA and visitors to Port Stephens; - Clarify the agency roles and public authority position on coastal management actions that require a collaborative effort, for instance around compliance issues and prioritisation of public access and recreational amenity; - Help identify communities or groups requiring more targeted engagement or a different engagement approach to facilitate conversations and gain feedback on coastal hazards, management options and legal implications; - Ensure that the approach to evaluating the management options (i.e. the feasibility, viability and acceptability assessments) is transparent and well-communicated; and - Build on previous consultation undertaken over 2019-2022 during Stages 1 and 2 of the CMP and ensure that the community feels that their previous feedback was heard.